Climate of Chicago: Winter

-Based on 30-year averages obtained from NOAA's National Climatic Data Center for the months of December, January and February, The Weather Channel ranked Chicago the sixth-coldest major U.S. city as of 2014.
+Based on 30-year averages obtained from NOAA's National Climatic Data Center for the months of December, January, and February, The Weather Channel ranked Chicago as the sixth-coldest major U.S. city as of 2014.

 Although it is extremely rare, temperatures during late (astronomical) winter (generally March 1–20) can reach up to and well over 80 °F. In 2012, there were eight days in the month of March with temperatures 80 °F+ (with a ninth day occurring in many suburban areas) during the record-breaking March 2012 North American heat wave.
 The last couple of 80 °F days in this record-breaking stretch of warmth occurred after the vernal equinox.

 Spring

-Spring in Chicago is perhaps the city's most unpredictable season: Winter weather can persist until well into April or even into early May, with the 1953-54 winter in Chicago lasting from November until May, as measured by timespan between the first and last measurable snows of the season.
-Thunderstorms can occur any time of the year but are most prevalent in the springtime as the city's central location within the United States, as well as its lakeside location, makes it a center of conflicts between large volumes of warm and cold air, which can trigger a wide variety of severe weather.
+Spring in Chicago is perhaps the city's most unpredictable season: Winter weather can persist well into April or even into early May, with the 1953-54 winter in Chicago lasting from November until May, as measured by the timespan between the first and last measurable snows of the season.
+Thunderstorms can occur any time of the year but are most prevalent in the springtime, as the city's central location within the United States, as well as its lakeside location, makes it a center of conflicts between large volumes of warm and cold air, which can trigger a wide variety of severe weather.
 The most severe storms can contain large hail, damaging straight-line winds, flooding, and tornadoes.
 Since 1850, 23 tornadoes have struck the Chicago city limits.
 During thunderstorms, lightning strikes are seen to frequently hit Chicago's skyscrapers.

 Large snowfalls have occurred in late March and in early April.
 In 1970, over 10 in of snow fell in a storm that occurred on April 1–2.
 Twelve years later, Opening Day for the Chicago White Sox was postponed due to another 9 in snowfall that had occurred on April 5.
-Even more extraordinary, over 18 in of snow fell on March 25–26, 1930, which remains one of the city's five biggest recorded snowstorms despite it occurring past the vernal equinox.
-The average date for last measurable snowfall (≥0.1 in) is April 1.
+Even more extraordinarily, over 18 in of snow fell on March 25–26, 1930, which remains one of the city's five biggest recorded snowstorms despite occurring after the vernal equinox.
+The average date for the last measurable snowfall (≥0.1 in) is April 1.